-- General Education Requirement Fulfillment: Topic dependent

 - Prerequisite: Topic dependent

 - Offering: Occasionally

 - Professor: Staff

 WGS 245 Feminism, Gender and Society (1)

 This interdisciplinary course will explore the ways that gender inequality structures aspects of personal lives and social institutions.
 We will examine a variety of feminist perspectives on work, family, sexuality and culture and will consider the role of class, race and ethnicity in feminist thought.
 Emphases will vary with instructor.